heineborell/swe-for-ds/README.md

 Note that we have added helper functions in the flask serving script to help us validate the data that we are receiving.
-This has been made easier by the factt that we are using pydantic `BaseModel` but we have still written our own validation for it.
+This has been made easier by the fact that we are using pydantic the `BaseModel` to define our input and output data typees, but we have still written our own responses based on the built in validation they provide.

 ## FastAPI